CorneliaKelinske/The_Brogrammer/posts/2022/10-01-api_queries_with_finch.md

 # 1. The set-up

 The first thing that is good to know about Finch is that we want to add it to our supervision tree.
-This means that, ideally, we'll remember to create our new app with the `mix new new_app --sup` command so that we get our `application.ex` file with the supervision tree automatically generated.
+Generate a new project with `mix new new_app --sup` command so that we get our `application.ex` file with the supervision tree automatically generated.

 Then, as with all libraries, we need to head over to the [Finch documentation](https://hexdocs.pm/finch/Finch.html).